 On April 26, 1986, Unit Four of the Chernobyl nuclear reactor exploded in then Soviet Ukraine.
 More than 3.5 million people in Ukraine alone, not to mention many citizens of surrounding countries, are still suffering the effects.
-Life Exposed has been the standard-bearer in the anthropology of disaster and environmental crisis since it was first published in 2002--and it remains the most comprehensive examination of the complex political, scientific, and social circumstances that followed the 1986 Chernobyl nuclear disaster in Ukraine.
-Tracing the story from initial secrecy to post-Soviet attempts to compensate sufferers, Adriana Petryna takes readers into a world whose realities are far more stark than those described by policymakers and scientists.
-She asks: What happens to politics when government officials fail to inform citizens of real threats to life?
-And what are the moral and political consequences of remedies available in the wake of technological disasters?
+Life Exposed is the first book to comprehensively examine the vexed political, scientific, and social circumstances that followed the disaster.
+Tracing the story from an initial lack of disclosure to post-Soviet democratizing attempts to compensate sufferers, Adriana Petryna uses anthropological tools to take us into a world whose social realities are far more immediate and stark than those described by policymakers and scientists.
+She asks: What happens to politics when state officials fail to inform their fellow citizens of real threats to life?
+What are the moral and political consequences of remedies available in the wake of technological disasters?

 Adriana Petryna is the Edmund J. and Louise W. Kahn Term Professor in Anthropology at the University of Pennsylvania.
 She is the author of When Experiments Travel: Clinical Trials and the Global Search for Human Subjects and the coeditor of When People Come First: Critical Studies in Global Health (both Princeton).